Skip to main content Skip to navigation

 • (CBC) Cabinet Business Committee

-• (DEV) Cabinet Economic Development Committee
+• (ECO) Cabinet Economic Policy Committee

 • (LEG) Cabinet Legislation Committee

-• (SWC) Cabinet Social Wellbeing Committee
+• (SOU) Cabinet Social Outcomes Committee

 Make sure you’re familiar with the timetable, membership and terms of reference of the committees that are relevant to you.
 As this list is subject to change, check Cabinet committees to ensure you have the most up-to-date information.